krishnachittur/krishnachittur.github.io/_posts/2024-4-21-linear-algebra.md

 [^2]: In particular, what I'm aiming for here is a little [reverse mathematics][reverse-math], where rather than presenting definitions as a _fait accompli_ and deriving theorems, I want to work backwards from our desired properties to figure out what definitions would get us there.
 [^3]: For the sake of clarity, though, I will cheat a little bit and stick to finite-dimensional reasoning for most of this post.
 Pretty much everything should be generalizable to the infinite-dimensional case.
 [^4]: More specifically, we assume they come from a field, i.e. have reasonable definitions of addition, subtraction, multiplication, and division with reasonable concepts of 0 and 1.
 If you give up on division you still have a ring, which means that we end up defining modules instead of vector spaces, which are still pretty nice but way beyond the scope of this post.
+[^5]: At the expense of being confusingly nonstandard, I'm going to write out coordinate vectors as rows instead of columns, because that makes them easier to write inline and I don't want to justify the concept of transposing just to write ^T everywhere for no real benefit.
-[^5]: The caveat here is that the proof that every vector space has a basis requires the axiom of choice, but that axiom's basically a given if you want to have any fun anyway.
+[^6]: The caveat here is that the proof that every vector space has a basis requires the axiom of choice, but that axiom's basically a given if you want to have any fun anyway.

 <!--- References -->
 [3b1b]: https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab